cea-hpc/modules/doc/source/index.rst

 Each modulefile contains the information needed to configure the shell for an application.
-Once the Modules package is initialized, the environment can be modified on a per-module basis using the `module` command which interprets modulefiles.
-Typically modulefiles instruct the `module` command to alter or set shell environment variables such as ``PATH``, ``MANPATH``, etc. modulefiles may be shared by many users on a system and users may have their own collection to supplement or replace the shared modulefiles.
+Once the Modules package is initialized, the environment can be modified on a per-module basis using the :command:`module` command which interprets modulefiles.
+Typically modulefiles instruct the :command:`module` command to alter or set shell environment variables such as :envvar:`PATH`, :envvar:`MANPATH`, etc. modulefiles may be shared by many users on a system and users may have their own collection to supplement or replace the shared modulefiles.

 Modules can be **loaded** and **unloaded** dynamically and atomically, in an clean fashion.
 All popular shells are supported, including *bash*,